Salmonella Food Poisoning (Salmonellosis)

 - Salmonella bacteria live in the intestines of humans and animals and are excreted in feces.

 - Salmonella infection occurs from consumption of raw meats and eggs, contaminated dairy foods such as unpasteurized (raw) milk, or fruits and vegetables contaminated by food handlers.

-- The infection causes gastrointestinal symptoms, including diarrhea, abdominal pain, nausea, and vomiting.
+- A Salmonella infection causes gastrointestinal symptoms, including

 - Symptoms develop within 12-72 hours and typically last four to seven days.

 - In most cases, no specific treatment is needed other than adequate hydration.

 - People at risk for complications or those with particularly severe illness may need antibiotic therapy.

 - There is no vaccine to prevent Salmonella infection.